-Professor Ernesto Blanco: A Lesson in Creative Engineering
+Professor Ernesto Blanco: A Lesson in Creative Engineering by Melis A. '08

 Design and Manufacturing I (2.007 in nerd-speak) involves two lectures and one 4-hour lab a week.
 During the lectures, Professor Slocum teaches us about the FUNdaMENTALs of design and we have guest speakers share their real-world experience with the design process.
 These speakers have included the Chief Engineer of General Motors and an engineer from Texas Instruments who designed a sensor that detects the weight of a passenger and decides whether the air bag should deploy.
 Professor Ernesto Blanco, who has developed numerous ingenious inventions throughout his career, gave some of my favorite guest lectures.
 I thought I’d share his background and some of his inventions, since I came to MIT to learn from creative engineering gurus like Blanco and Slocum.

 Professor Blanco was born and raised in Havana, Cuba.
 He studied Engineering at the University of Havana before coming to the US in 1949 to get his BS in Mechanical Engineering from Rennselaer Polytechnic Institute (RPI).
 After graduation he returned to Cuba to found the Mechanical Engineering lab at Havana’s Universidad de Villanueva and become the Department Chair in 1957.
 Even the lab space was innovative, it was completely prefabricated and post-tensioned and was constructed in only two months.
 However, he returned to the US in 1960 because of the Cuban Revolution.
 Before becoming a adjunct Full Professor, he consulted with the Universal Textile Corp, making textile inventions like a faulty needle sensor for knitting machines, and then he started his own business.